 Circus is tested under Mac OS X and Linux, on the latest Python 2.6 and 2.7.
 To run a full Circus, you will also need libzmq, libevent & virtualenv.

 Under Debuntu:

+'''

-\$ sudo apt-get install libzmq-dev libevent python-virtualenv
+$ sudo apt-get install libzmq-dev libevent-dev python-dev python-virtualenv

+'''

 Create a virtualenv and install circus, circus-web and chaussette in it